lorenzo-rovigatti/comp_bio_notes/folding.md

 Another interesting aspect is MSA masking, inspired by self-supervised learning models, where some symbols in the MSA are masked and the model is asked to predict them.
 An additional trick employed is the so-called self-distillation: in this approach, they took a model trained exclusively on the PDB, and predicted the structures of ~300k diverse protein sequences.
 They then retrained the full model, incorporating a small random sample of these structures at every training cycle.
 The claim is that this operation allows the model to leverage the large amount of unlabelled data available in protein sequence repositories.

 ### Output

+The main output of AlphaFold is the 3D coordinates of each atom of the final predicted structure.
+However, another very useful metric that is reported by the model is the predicted local-distance difference test (pLDDT), which provides a per-residue confidence score on a scale from 0 to 100, indicating how certain the model is about the position of each amino acid in the predicted 3D structure.
+A higher pLDDT score suggests greater accuracy, with scores above 90 being highly reliable, while scores below 70 indicate regions with lower confidence, possibly due to disorder or flexibility.

 (sec:colabfold)=
 ### Using AlphaFold through ColabFold